49ers-DB/Atlanta-Movie/README.md

 npm run build
 ```

+## Database Config

+The database is configured to be used by user `flask` and password `1234`.
+If you need to change it, please navigate to app/services/DBService.py and change the user and password to whatever is necessary.

 ## Running the server

 Navigate in a terminal to the main folder with package.json in it and run this command.